-I’m currently the UX Specialist / Lead on a global project at IKEA, building a business-to-business tool that will be at the very core of their company.
+I’m currently the UX Specialist / Lead on a global project for a large corporation, building a business-to-business tool that will be at the very core of their company.
 The project is divided into 4 business streams and one of my responsibilities is to make sure the product we ship is correctly aligned across all streams.

 Projects like this where we have a lot of people involved from multiple nationalities (French, Indian, Dutch, Chinese, and Swedish just to name a few), we have to be very intentional when we consider establishing rules.
 After all, without well structured, super clear and easy to understand rule sets people will tend to do whatever comes naturally to them - especially as many of our end-users don’t have English as their first language.

 Some time ago, I came across a brilliant article titled Making a case for letter case case by John Saito.
 John works as a writer at Dropbox Paper - a tool I have the utter most respect for (and am using to write this very article!).
 In the article, John discusses the pros and cons of using sentence casing (e.g Click to read more) and title casing (e.g Click To Read More).

 “A little thing like capitalization can actually be a big deal.
 Capitalization affects readability, comprehension, and usability.
 It even impacts how people view your brand.”

 While reviewing the product we’re building it became obvious to me that this was one of the things we needed to set rules on.
 Allow me to illustrate with an example that I actually found: